haitruong-tech/g-sneaker-be/README.md

 Open [http://localhost:3001](http://localhost:3001) with your browser to see the "Hello Word" and go to API endpoints to see corresponding responses.

+## Swagger

+To access swagger, go to http://localhost:3001/api

+## Postman
+To import the g-sneaker Postman collection, use the files located in the `postman` folder

 ## Deploy on Render

 The project is deployed on Render, here is the link: [https://g-sneaker-be-1fu6.onrender.com/](https://g-sneaker-be-1fu6.onrender.com/)